UM-Titan/DSPS/README.md

 ## <summary>TIMELINE </summary>
 * Nov 29th, 2021: Team registration begins!
 Github page of the challenge opens.
 * Dec 3rd, 2021: First batch of training Data is released.
-* Dec 6th, 2021: Tutorial on how to use benchmark model.
 * Dec 10th, 2021: Second batch of training Data is released.
 * Dec 13th, 2021: Test Data is released.
 * Dec 17th, 2021: Leaderboard website is open for results submission.
+* Jan 6th, 2022: Tutorial on how to use benchmark model.
-* Jan 7th, 2022: The link for submitting the source code enabled.
+* Jan 21st, 2022: The link for submitting the source code enabled.
 * Jan 25th, 2022: Competition ends!
 Deadline for submitting the source code & the solutions.
 * Jan 31st, 2022: 10 teams have been shortlisted for paper submission!
 * March 22nd, 2022: Symposium begins!